RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 <!-- first accordion item -->
 ###### start-subtype-content

 The IEEE Referencing Style requires the abbreviation of journal titles in a reference.
-Use [IEEE Journal Titles and Reference Abbreviations (2018)](https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/Journal-Titles-and-Abbreviations.pdf) or the [CAS Source Index (CASSI) Search Tool](https://cassi.cas.org/) to locate the correct abbreviation.
+Use <a href="https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/Journal-Titles-and-Abbreviations.pdf" target="_blank">IEEE Journal Titles and Reference Abbreviations (2018)</a> (opens in a new tab) or the  <a href="https://cassi.cas.org/" target="_blank">CAS Source Index (CASSI) Search Tool</a> (opens in a new tab) to locate the correct abbreviation.

-For example, the official title abbreviation for the International Journal of Advanced Materials Research, as cross-checked in [CAS Source Index (CASSI) Search Tool](https://cassi.cas.org/) is Int.
+For example, the official title abbreviation for the International Journal of Advanced Materials Research, as cross-checked in <a href="https://cassi.cas.org/" target="_blank">CAS Source Index (CASSI) Search Tool</a> (opens in a new tab) is Int.
 J. Adv.
 Mater.
 Res.

 Other examples include: